 EIBIR currently supports six Joint Initiatives with specific activities, including the coordination of collaborative research efforts, communication and dissemination of research results or announcements, and the organisation of workshops, meetings and training.

 The mission of the AI for Medical Imaging Initatives is to represent artificial intelligence and biomedical image analysis research on a European and international level and to establish research and educational activities in this field.

 The mission of the Preclinical Imaging Initiative is to create an integrated network of chemists, biologists, physicists, computer scientists and physicians dedicated to the development and validation of robust imaging tools for preclinical imaging, including contribution to the design and fabrication of innovative imaging probes, new tracers and contrast agents.

 European Network for the Assessment of Imaging in Medicine (EuroAIM)

 In response to a need for evidence for the rational use of imaging technology, EIBIR established the European Network for the Assessment of Imaging in Medicine (EuroAIM), to systematically assess radiological technology and seek evidence for its best use in clinical practice.

 Medical Radiation Protection Research

-The Medical Radiation Protection Research initiative is working to improve medical care and its medical radiation protection issues through sustainable research efforts.
+The European Alliance for Medical Radiation Protection Research (EURAMED) is working to improve medical care and medical radiation protection issues through sustainable research efforts.

 European Imaging Biomarker Alliance (EIBALL)